PierrePlaziat/MidiEditor/README.md

 Implements https://github.com/tebjan/Sanford.Multimedia.Midi

-Aim is to mimic guitarpro adding music generation features, It is made for personnal research combining work with passion.
+Aim is to mimic guitarpro adding music generation features, and using ableton style notation.
+It is made for personnal research combining work with passion.